ToJans/tojans.github.com/content/blog/how-to-explain-dependent-typing.md

 I remember that, when I was about the age of 7, I learned programming by typing the sourcecode that I had in a book.
 By changing the parameters, I slowly grasped more and more concepts.

-This is similar to monads in Haskell: don't learn the theory, just use theimplementations (`maybe`,`either`,...).
+This is similar to monads in Haskell: don't learn the theory, just use the implementations (`maybe`, `either`, ...).
 If you add a `do` in front, it's just like imperative programming.
 That should get you started; you can always figure it out later.

 Also, find someone smart, who can explain it in a way you can understand it.
 When I was looking for someone who could explain me what Haskell lenses were; [Scott](https://twitter.com/ScottWlaschin) told me: it's something you could  compare to property getters and setters.
 Aha-Erlebnis on the spot!